Need insurance leads?

 Direct Mail Insurance Lead Vendor List

-- JenMarco: Offers low-cost insurance leads, typically lower than most.
+JenMarco: Offers low-cost insurance sales leads, typically lower than most.

 Along with direct mail, telemarketing leads are one of those “old-school” prospecting methods many agents utilize.

-With the advent of Do Not Call telephone solicitation rules and other advances and regulations, telemarketing’s effectiveness has dwindled in many industries.
+However, with the advent of Do Not Call telephone solicitation rules, telemarketing’s effectiveness has dwindled.

 - Have a land line, and